 Since the release of the BotVac Connected, Neato has slowly improved the responsiveness and usability.

-The new app features a more sleek and intuitive design with the main screen showing the name of the robot and status.
+The new app features a more sleek and intuitive design with the main screen showing the robot’s name and status.

-Watch this video to get a feel on how this robot navigates.
+Watch this video to get a feel for how this robot navigates.

 It is very similar to the previous BotVac connected and Xiaomi RoboRock in terms of how it navigates around a room.
 It’ll start by cleaning the edges then cleaning the center of the room.
 In the video above, you’ll notice that the robot divided the room into two quadrants to be more efficient.